Augmenting photometric redshift estimates using spectroscopic nearest neighbours: Application

-In NezNet, for each galaxy in the pairs, the input features of the nodes are the photometry, the spectroscopy and the angular position, listed in Sect. \ref{sec:data}.
-For the target galaxy we always set $z_{\text{spec}}=0$, so to have the model considering it as a missing feature, while providing its value for the neighbouring galaxy.
-Magnitudes are normalised to the range $[0,1]$, as computed over the whole VIPERS dataset.
-The angular inputs are provided in terms of relative distance with respect to the target galaxy, so that $\Delta \Theta=0$ for the latter, while for the neighbour it corresponds to Eq. (\ref{eq:angular_distance}).
-By adopting this choice we guarantee that the model has translational invariance.
+For each galaxy in the pairs, the input features of the nodes in NezNet are the photometry, the spectroscopy, and the angular position, as listed in Sect. \ref{sec:data}.
+For the target galaxy, we always set $z_{\text{spec}}=0$, so that the model considered it as a missing feature, while providing its value for the neighbouring galaxy.
+Magnitudes were normalised to the range $[0,1]$, as computed over the whole VIPERS dataset.
+The angular inputs were provided in terms of relative distance with respect to the target galaxy, so that $\Delta \Theta=0$ for the latter, while for the neighbour, it corresponded to Eq. (\ref{eq:angular_distance}).
+By adopting this choice, we guaranteed that the model has translational invariance.

-Another tested option (see \ref{sec:conclusions}), is to use as input variables the relative distance in the two sky coordinates $\mathrm{RA}$ and $\mathrm{Dec}$, rather than the angular separation of the two galaxies.
-This choice is due to the fact that the surface distribution of the sample is not rotationally invariant on the sky, due to the technical set-up of the slits in the VIMOS focal plane, with the spectral dispersion oriented along the declination direction.
+Another tested option (see Sect. \ref{sec:conclusions}) is to use the relative distance in the two sky coordinates $\mathrm{RA}$ and $\mathrm{Dec}$ as input variables instead of the angular separation of the two galaxies.
+This choice arises because the surface distribution of the sample is not rotationally invariant on the sky because of the technical set-up of the slits in the VIMOS focal plane, with the spectral dispersion oriented along the declination direction.
 As spectra must not overlap on the detector, targets need to be separated in Dec much more than in RA.
 As a result, the minimum separation is $\sim 1.9 \, \mathrm{arcmin}$ in Dec and $5 \, \mathrm{arcsec}$ in RA.
-More details can be found in \citet{Bottini05} and \citet[][cf. their Sect.
+More details can be found in \citet{Bottini05} and \citet[][see their Sect.
 4.1]{Pezzotta17}.
-As a matter of fact, our experiments show that providing the model with the angular separation $\Delta \Theta$ introduces a bias in the redshift metrics, which is not observed when the relative separations along RA and Dec are given.
-In general, however, we find that the separation information does not significantly improve the classifier and for this reason we do not use it in our final model.
-Rather, spatial information comes only from the number of nearest neighbours considered.
+Our experiments show that providing the model with the angular separation $\Delta \Theta$ introduces a bias in the redshift metrics, which is not observed when the relative separations along RA and Dec are given.
+In general, however, we find that the separation information does not significantly improve the classifier, and for this reason, we did not use it in our final model.
+Spatial information instead comes only from the number of nearest neighbours considered.